christensenacademy/christensen-academy/modules/beginning-java/textpages/java-objects-and-classes-intro.md

 #Java Objects and Classes Intro

 Java is an "object oriented" programming language.
-Fully understanding what this means will take some time, but hopefully you will find this non-technical introduction helpful.
+Fully understanding what this means will take a long time, but hopefully you will find this brief introduction helpful.

 ##Objects: State and Behavior (Variables and Methods)
 In Java (and other object-oriented languages) programmers are constantly working with *objects.* All objects come from corresponding *classes*.